mitkir/keras-flask-image-classifier/README.md

 `pip install -r requirements.txt`

-### Image Classifi
+### Image Classifier Model
-For building image classifier model we used Keras with transfer learning (ImageNet) + data augentation and train it with Kaggle dataset.
+For building image classifier model we used Keras VGG16 with transfer learning (ImageNet) + data augentation and train it with Kaggle dataset.
 Please, visit https://www.kaggle.com/mitkir/cat-dog-classifier-using-vgg16-tl-da for this purpose.